0xadada/0xadada.github.io/_posts/2022-10-05-brz-typera-2022-spec.md

 [RASpec Impreza](/2015/08/15/raspec-impreza/) build, and applied to this car, only simpler.

-Thus far the car has seen 16 track days between racing & drifting, and has handled them beautifully, with only a few minor issues.
+Thus far the car has seen 18 track days between racing & drifting, and has handled them beautifully, with only a few minor issues.
+It’s not making ridiculous amounts of power for a street car, keeping reliability and affordability in check.
+Most importantly, it’s fulfilling its destiny as a driver’s car, customised for its intended use and used well.

 The car itself, the physical object—isn't what makes me happy, its the _involvement_ in creating my vision with my own hands, it's the _participation_ in motorsports,